ysmood/nokit/readme.md

         	handleResHeaders: (headers, req, proxyRes) -> headers

         	# Manipulate the response body content of the response here,
         	# such as inject script into it.
+Its return type is same as the `ctx.body`.
         	handleResBody: (body, req, proxyRes) -> body

         	# It will log some basic error info.